 A Concise Menu

 You may or may not wish to consider a concise menu with less number of items on your table if you are stressed by all the cooking and you lack help in any way.
 The idea is to have 2 to 3 brilliant dishes on the table that everyone enjoys instead of 5 to 6 dishes with varying degrees of popularity.
+This will also keep your Thanksgiving traditions on point.

 You cannot underestimate the value of shopping lists when you plan to cook for a large party on Thanksgiving Day.
 The idea is to know what you need and to get it without multiple trips to the store.
 When you need to shop for numerable items, only a shopping list can ensure that you get it right.